Buying NS&I Premium Bonds for a child is a great idea as it's a gift that will (potentially) keep on giving.

-NS&I aim to open new accounts in seven to 10 working days but the identity and address of everyone on the application form need to be verified, so it’s likely to take longer than this.
+NS&I aim to process the application and contact the child’s parent or guardian in seven to 10 working days but the identity and address of everyone on the application form need to be verified so it may take longer than this.

 What happens if the child wins?